aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/common/common_prerequisites/README.md

 #### 1.1 AWS CloudFormation<!-- omit in toc -->

 - All resources are deployed via AWS CloudFormation as a StackSet and Stack Instance within the management account or a CloudFormation Stack within a specific account.
-- The [Customizations for AWS Control Tower](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) solution deploys all templates as a CloudFormation `StackSet`.
 - For parameter details, review the AWS [CloudFormation templates](templates/).

 #### 1.2 Org ID AWS Lambda IAM Role<!-- omit in toc -->